CVE-2025-61984: CWE-159 Improper Handling of Invalid Use of Special Elements in OpenBSD OpenSSH

 Technical Summary

-CVE-2025-61984 is a vulnerability identified in OpenSSH versions before 10.1, related to improper handling of control characters in usernames.
-Specifically, the ssh client allows control characters in usernames that originate from certain untrusted sources, namely the command line and %-sequence expansions in configuration files.
-This improper handling can lead to code execution when the ProxyCommand directive is used, as ProxyCommand executes arbitrary commands and may be manipulated via crafted usernames containing control characters.
-The vulnerability is categorized under CWE-159 (Improper Handling of Invalid Use of Special Elements), indicating that the software does not correctly sanitize or validate special control characters in input data.
-Notably, usernames provided as complete literals in configuration files are not considered untrusted and thus not vulnerable.
-The CVSS 3.1 base score is 3.6, reflecting low severity due to the requirement for local access vector (AV:L), high attack complexity (AC:H), low privileges (PR:L), no user interaction (UI:N), and limited confidentiality and integrity impacts (C:L/I:L/A:N).
-There are no known exploits in the wild at the time of publication.
-The vulnerability arises from the way OpenSSH processes usernames in conjunction with ProxyCommand, which can be exploited to execute arbitrary code if an attacker can supply a username containing control characters from untrusted sources.
-This flaw highlights the importance of strict input validation and sanitization in security-critical software components.
+CVE-2025-61984 is a security vulnerability identified in OpenSSH versions prior to 10.1, related to improper handling of control characters in usernames.
+Specifically, the ssh client allows control characters in usernames that originate from untrusted sources such as the command line or %-sequence expansions in configuration files.
+This improper validation can lead to potential code execution when the ProxyCommand option is used, as maliciously crafted usernames containing control characters may manipulate the command execution environment.
+The vulnerability is categorized under CWE-159, which concerns improper handling of invalid or special elements in input data.
+Notably, usernames provided as complete literals in configuration files are not considered untrusted and thus not vulnerable in that context.
+The CVSS 3.1 score of 3.6 reflects a low severity rating, primarily because exploitation requires local privileges or access to the command line, has high attack complexity, and results in limited confidentiality and integrity impact without affecting availability.
+No public exploits or active exploitation have been reported to date.
+The vulnerability highlights the risks of insufficient input sanitization in security-critical software components like OpenSSH, especially when features like ProxyCommand are used to execute arbitrary commands on behalf of the user.

 Potential Impact